Bipolar Junction Transistor MCQ

 (D) an oscillator

-Option b – an ordinary p-n junction diode
+Option b – a regular p-n junction diode

-A CE amplifier has a voltage gain of 60, an input impedance of 1200 ohms, and an output impedance of 300 ohms.
-The power gain of the amplifier will be
+For a CE amplifier with a voltage gain of 60, input impedance of 1200 ohms, and output impedance of 300 ohms, the power gain is

 (A) 24 dB